purnuryildiz/Hospital/README.md

 <list>

 - Responsive Design: Adapts to all screen sizes for a seamless experience.

-- Customizable Components: Easily adjust content and style to match your brand.

 - User-Friendly Navigation: Intuitive navigation for easy access.